AdaSwarm/AdaSwarm/README.md

 ## Contributing:

-1. While we are yet to establish the policty to contribute, we will follow how any Apache open source project works.
+1. While we are yet to establish the policy to contribute, we will follow how any Apache open source project works.
 For example, see airflow project's [contribution](https://github.com/apache/airflow/blob/master/CONTRIBUTING.rst) guidelines.

 2. But be mindful.
 There may not be any no short-term rewards.
     - Research is bloody hard work.
 There will not be any instant gratification or recognition for the work.
 Expect lot of negative results, and set backs.